rems-project/lem/README.md

 ## To install and build

-Ott is available as
+Lem is available as
 an [opam](https://opam.ocaml.org) package and a [github repo](https://github.com/rems-project/lem).

 ### With OPAM  (released version)

-First, ensure you have opam (the OCaml package manager) installed, version 2.0 or greater (opam 1 versions of ott are no longer supported).
+First, ensure you have opam (the OCaml package manager) installed, version 2.0 or greater (opam 1 versions of Lem are no longer supported).
 You can use your system's package manager e.g. `sudo apt-get install opam` (e.g. on Ubuntu 20.04) or follow the [instructions from the opam website](https://opam.ocaml.org/doc/Install.html).